hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 </Tabs>

-:::info Example of a simulated contract creation

 The following example creates a simulated contract by not including the `to` parameter from the [transaction call object](objects.md#transaction-call-object) in the `call` parameter.
 Besu simulates the data to create the contract.

 <Tabs>